 21 Principles of Marketing ‡ (3) CSU Prerequisite: None.
-Lecture, 3 hours.

-Lecture, 3 nours.
 This course provides an extensive study of concepts and strategies in the field of marketing is based.
-Emphasis is on product, place is based.
 Emphasis is on product, place (distribution), promotion and pricing decisions.
 Additional topics are sales forecasting, domestic and international markets, personal selling, marketing legislation, and the environmental factors that impact marketing.

 31 Retail Merchandising ‡ (3) CSU Prerequisite: None.
+Lecture 3 hours